patrick-kidger/equinox/docs/faq.md

         self.linear1 = shared_linear
         self.linear2 = shared_linear
 ```
 in which the same object is saved multiple times in the model.

+Don't do this!

 After making some gradient updates you'll find that `self.linear1` and `self.linear2` are now different.

 Recall that in Equinox, models are PyTrees.
 Meanwhile, JAX treats all PyTrees as *trees*: that is, the same object does not appear more in the tree than once.
 (If it did, then it would be a *directed acyclic graph* instead.)
 If JAX ever encounters the same object multiple times then it will unwittingly make independent copies of the object whenever it transforms the overall PyTree.